assaf/zombie/README.md

 });
 ```

-#### resources.mock(url, response)

-Do not attempt to retrieve the resource with the given URL, but return the
-response object instead.

 #### resources.post(url, options, callback)

 Posts a document to the resource with the given URL and passes the response to